 c) disclose the information in another way; or

-4. you would reasonably expect the clients’ personal information to be disclosed to another professional or agency (e.g. the clients’ GP) and disclosure of the clients’ personal information to that third party is for a purpose which is directly related to the primary purpose for which the clients’ personal information was collected; or
+4. you would reasonably expect the clients’ information to be disclosed to another professional or agency (e.g. the clients’ GP or an insurer such as Return to Work) and disclosure of the clients’ personal information to that third party is for a purpose which is directly related to the primary purpose for which the clients’ personal information was collected; or

 5. disclosure is otherwise required or authorised by law.